MIT provides a range of services and resources to help travelers plan and prepare for their trip, and stay healthy while they are abroad.

 If you are an employee and receive your primary care outside of MIT, consult your primary care provider who can refer you to many of the travel clinics available in the area.

-For more information about the Travel Clinic and travel-related health issues, please review this video presentation.
+For more information about the Travel Clinic and travel-related health issues, please review this 11-minute video presentation.

 Healthcare coverage and insurance